rubennc91/BeST-research-group/content/authors/JLMillan/_index.md

   icon_pack: fab
   link: https://www.linkedin.com/in/julio-salvador-lora-mill%C3%A1n-62b88221b/
 # Link to a PDF of your resume/CV from the About widget.
-#  To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-#  - icon: cv
-#  icon_pack: ai
-#    link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "julio.lora@urjc.com"